BilldarBagdar/C4Device_32StepSequencer/README.md

 pressed.
 In effect, this means each of the four main "encoder display page" sequences also has four "modified sequences" readily available.
 In other words every 32-step "encoder display page" sequence also has a "Shift Pressed" modified version, and an "Option Pressed" modified version, etc...
 These modified sequences remain unchanged stepwise.
-The only thing that changes when Modifier buttons are pressed (and held) is the pitch value data recalled from storage for a sequence's active, playing steps.
+The only thing that changes when Modifier buttons are pressed (and held) is the pitch value data saved to or recalled from storage for a sequence's active, playing steps.
 </p>
 <h5> Assignment group Buttons</h5>